tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 Before diving into the details, here are the key terms used throughout this document:

 - **LSM-tree** · Log-Structured Merge-tree, the foundational data structure
-- **Memtable** · In-memory buffer that accepts writes (implemented as a skip list)
+- **Memtable** · In-memory skip list data structure that stores key-value pairs for fast access
 - **SSTable** · Sorted String Table, immutable on-disk file containing sorted key-value pairs
 - **Klog** · Key log file (`.klog`), contains sorted keys with metadata and small inline values
 - **Vlog** · Value log file (`.vlog`), contains large values referenced by offset from klog
-- **WAL** · Write-Ahead Log, ensures durability by recording operations before applying them
+- **WAL** · Write-Ahead Log, ensures durability by recording operations to disk before they're applied to the memtable
 - **Column Family (CF)** · Independent key-value namespace with its own configuration and storage
 - **Compaction** · Process of merging SSTables to reduce storage overhead and improve read performance
 - **Sequence Number** · Monotonically increasing counter that establishes total ordering of transactions